Can I convert my term life insurance to whole life insurance?

 What happens at the end of a life insurance term?

 You may wonder what happens to term life insurance if you outlive the term.
-If you outlive your term life insurance policy, the premiums you paid are kept by the life insurance company, and your coverage ends unless you make arrangements in advance to convert or extend it if that option is available.
-For example, if your term ends on February 21, 2023, and you pass away on February 24, 2023, without doing anything to convert or extend your policy, your loved ones will not receive any death benefit because the policy ended.
+If you outlive your term life insurance policy, the premiums you paid are kept by the life insurance company, and your coverage ends unless you make arrangements in advance to convert or extend it (if that option is available).

 How to convert term life insurance to whole life insurance

-Knowing how to convert term to whole life insurance may help you if you decide you still want coverage after outliving your term life insurance policy.
+Knowing how to convert term coverage to whole life insurance may help you if you decide you still want coverage after outliving your term life insurance policy.
 Here are the steps you could take to convert your policy, but specific steps may vary based on your company and policy.

 - Talk to your insurance company about what types of permanent life insurance are available and the conversion cost.